mattfff/chimplate/readme.md

 There are tons of tools available to make this process easier, chiefly git.
-I wanted to have all of the templates stored in a git repo so I could track changes to each files, generate patches to apply to similar templates, etc, but the process of making local modifications and then copying and pasting into Mailchimp's template window was a major pain.
+I wanted to have all of the templates stored in a git repo so I could track changes to each file, generate patches to apply to similar templates, etc, but the process of making local modifications and then copying and pasting into Mailchimp's template window was a major pain.
 As a result, I would get lazy and make edits directly in the editor